-- Majority respondents support a lower tax rate for retail businesses, between 1-2% to promote business growth and higher wages - Minority respondents supported a 6% tax rate to cover potential costs of police or code enforcement activity associated with cannabis activities - Two respondents support no local taxes on any cannabis business - One respondent does not support cannabis businesses in any form
+- Majority of respondents support a lower tax rate for retail businesses, between 1-2% to promote business growth and higher wages. - Minority of respondents support a 6% tax rate to cover potential costs of police or code enforcement activity associated with cannabis activities. - o Two respondents support no local taxes on any cannabis business. - One respondent does not support cannabis businesses in any form.